Soccer-Leicester's Vardy scores at both ends in 2-2 draw with Burnley | Sports-Games

 Soccer-Leicester's Vardy scores at both ends in 2-2 draw with Burnley

+Burnley reclaimed the lead three minutes later when Ivorian midfielder Maxwell Cornet volleyed home from a Matej Vydra cross, giving Schmeichel no chance but he was substituted at the stroke of halftime with an apparent hamstring injury.
+Leicester dominated proceedings in the second half but found it difficult to break down Burnley, who defended resolutely and resorted to the odd cynical foul to break their momentum.

-However, with five minutes left in the game, Vardy made the breakthrough again when he used his pace to entice Pope into no man's land before rounding the keeper and side-footing the ball into an empty net from a narrow angle to make it 2-2.
-Chris Wood nearly won it for Burnley at the end with a stoppage time goal but it was disallowed for offside.
-The result leaves Sean Dyche's side in the relegation zone in 19th with two points from six games while Leicester are 12th.
+However, with five minutes left in the game, Vardy made the breakthrough again when he used his pace to entice Pope into no man's land before rounding the keeper and side-footing the ball into an empty net from a narrow-angle to make it 2-2.
+Chris Wood nearly won it for Burnley at the end with a stoppage-time goal but the header was disallowed by VAR for offside.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)